trinib/furniture_ui/.github/ISSUE_TEMPLATE/Issue.md

 ---
 name: Issue
-about: Create your issue here
+about: ❗ Ceate only if using Raspberry Pi & Rasbain OS ❗
-title: ❗ Ceate Only if using Raspberry Pi & Rasbain OS ❗
+title: ''
 labels: ''
 assignees: ''